transdigiware/blockchain/howto/ibp-console-build-network.md

 5. On the **Organizations** page, select the organizations that will be part of this channel.
 As we have only created one organization, this will be `Org1 MSP (org1msp)`.
 After clicking **Add**, you can assign the organization a role on the channel.
 Because each channel must have at least one operator, make `Org1 MSP (org1msp)` an **Operator**.
 6. Next, choose a **Channel update policy** for the channel.
 This is the policy that will dictate how many organizations will have to approve updates to the channel configuration.
 Because this tutorial only involves creating a single organization, this policy should be `1 out of 1`.
 As you add organizations to the channel, you should change this policy to reflect the needs of your use case.
 A sensible standard in a five organization channel is to use a majority of organizations.
 For example, `3 out of 5`.
 7. On the next page, select the **Channel creator organization**.
 Because the console allows multiple organizations to be owned by a single user, it is necessary to specify which organization is creating the channel.
 Because this tutorial is limited to the creation of a single organization, choose `Org1 MSP (org1msp)` from the drop-down list.
 Likewise, choose `Org1 MSP Admin` as the identity submitting the channel creation request.
 8. On the **Review channel information** page, make sure you have entered the correct values in the correct fields.
 If a required field is missing, you will see an error notification relating to the field or value that must be corrected.

-When you are ready, click **Finish**.
+When you are ready, click **Create channel**.
 You will be taken back to the **Channels** tab and you can see a pending tile of the channel that you just created.

 **Task: Create a channel**